 Conclusion

-Real estate remains a growing market, but this growth is no longer comparable to what we knew in the past.
+Real estate remains a growing market, but this growth is no longer comparable to what we have known in the past.
 Brussels remains the best place to invest.
 The quality of the chosen location remains fundamental.
-Remember, the profitability of a real estate investment depends on several criteria (long-term evolution of the chosen location, quality of materials used, quality of your tenants).
+Be careful, the profitability of a real estate investment depends on several criteria (long-term evolution of the chosen location, quality of materials used, quality of your tenants).

 Investing in real estate?

-It remains an interesting choice if you combine the long-term capital gain with the rental income.
-However, be sure to buy a good quality property, compliant with environmental standards, located in a promising area, and ensure the quality of your tenants.
+A choice that remains interesting if you combine the capital gain realized in the long term and the income related to renting.
+However, be careful to buy a property of good quality, adapted to environmental standards, located in a promising area, and to the quality of your tenants.

-Without being able to predict the future, we can certainly say that the world population will only continue to grow, and space will become scarcer.
-Urban concentration phenomena, both socially and professionally, will only intensify.
+Without being able to predict the future, we can certainly say that the world population will only increase and space will become scarce.
+The phenomena of urban concentration, both socially and professionally, are only intensifying.

-Prices should therefore continue to rise, but not in the same proportions as during the past thirty years.
-A growth of 2 to 4% per year seems more reasonable.
+Prices should therefore continue to rise but not in the same proportions as over the past thirty years.
+A growth of 2 to 4% per year seems more reasonable to us.

 30 years of presence in the real estate market

-Our company has extensive experience in the mortgage loan market.
+Our company can justify extensive experience in the mortgage credit market.
 We are at your disposal to provide answers to your questions.